AlexxNica/stacki-kubernetes/README.md

 The stacki-kubernetes pallet installed on top of Stacki, will give you a functioning Kubernetes cluster with a kubernetes-dashboard deployment if you request it.

 This is a Phase 2 project.
 A Phase 2 project for us means: it's going to work as advertised in the Kubernetes docs only on bare metal, and all the kube daemons are now secure.
 As in wrapped with SSL/TLS<sup name="a4">[4](#f4)</sup>.
-You'll be able to install backend nodes with the current stable version of Kubernetes and run your, or public, containers.
+You'll be able to install backend nodes with the current stable version of Kubernetes and run your own or public containers.

 ### Requirements